 The FAA also run another NOTAMS search website.

-It typically pops up third in the search results under “Federal Aviation Administration: NOTAM Search.”
+It typically pops up in the second search results (see image above) under “Federal Aviation Administration: NOTAM Search.”
 I hesitate to even give you the URL as I highly recommend you don’t use it.

 Notice how it doesn’t separate the different airports automatically?

 I tried to use the yellow “Sort by” button but it didn’t work as advertised.
 I got frustrated and quit.

 Better yet, get yourself an iPad and a Foreflight subscription.
 Which brings me to my third method of checking NOTAMs.